naturale0/naturale0.github.io/_posts/2021-02-14-LDA-1-background-topic-modelling.md

 ---

 Latent Dirichlet allocation (LDA) is a three-level bayesian hierarchical model that is frequently used for topic modelling and document classification.
-First proposed to infer population structure from genotypes data, LDA not only allows to represent topics as mixtures of word distributions, but to represent documents as a mixture of topic distributions, which makes it a powerful generative probabilistic model.
+First proposed to infer population structure from genotype data, LDA not only allows to represent words as mixtures of topics, but to represent documents as a mixture of words, which makes it a powerful generative probabilistic model.

 In this series of posts, I would like to explain backgrounds and model structure, and to implement it from scratch with numpy.